 One of the reasons why bird owners like their pets is because of their stunning plumage.
 It’s hardly surprising that many bird owners are concerned when their birds suffer feather issues.
 When the first symptoms of feather irregularities appear, the bird owner may seek treatment or a solution from a pet shop.
 There are several reasons of damaged or missing feathers, and many bird owners immediately think of mites or lice.
 Unfortunately, in most situations, an infestation of these little insects is not the issue.

-Problems with feathers can be brought on by a bird over-preening its feathers, by a bird chewing, mutilating, or pulling out feathers (on itself or a cage-mate), by improper perch placement in the cage (resulting in broken tail or wing feathers), by viral diseases (such as Psittacine Beak and Feather Disease, PBFD, or polyomavirus), by bacterial skin infection, fungal skin infection (rarely), As a result, you can see that difficulties with feathers can be caused by a wide variety of different reasons, and the solutions to these problems are not always easy to find.
+Feather problems can be caused by a bird over-preening its feathers, by a bird chewing, mutilating, or pulling out feathers (on itself or a cage-mate), by improper perch placement in the cage (resulting in broken tail or wing feathers), by viral diseases (such as Psittacine Beak and Feather Disease, PBFD, or polyomavirus), by bacterial skin infection, fungal skin infection (rarely), nutritional problems As you can see, feather difficulties may be caused by a variety of circumstances and can be rather difficult to address at times.

-If a bird does not have mites or lice, there is no requirement to take any additional precautions or supply any kind of product for the prevention of these parasites.
-Some mite repellants contain substances that are similar to mothballs and have the potential to be harmful to birds or potentially cause cancer of the liver.
-In the event that you do find an issue with external parasites, you should have a fundamental awareness of the many kinds of insects in order to provide the most helpful advice to your consumers.
+If a bird does not have mites or lice, there is no need to take any additional precautions or offer any form of preventative product.
+Some mite repellents include mothball-like substances that are poisonous to birds and may cause liver cancer.
+However, if an external parasite issue is discovered, you should have a rudimentary grasp of these insects in order to appropriately assist your consumers.

 🦜🦜 Click Images Below To Explore More Popular Bird Supplies on Amazon!! 🦜🦜